Wealth redistribution: yes, it just might cure wealthy Americans’ anxiety.

 If the top 10% of earners didn’t directly cause the Great Recession, they engineered a recovery that disproportionately benefits them at the expense of the masses.

-People who got more hurt during those years than they did?
+And the poorer folks who truly suffered during those years?
 The investor and corporate class decided to profiteer off of those folks as the country righted itself.
 (Pun intended.)

 Yes: the upper 10% does not deserve 100% of the blame for the Great Recession.
 To say so would be unfair.
 But also yes: the top income earners deserve 100% of the blame for a lackluster recovery and America’s current sad state.